 An aquarium with a sump is probably the most common setup you will find in saltwater.
 The aquarium comes with an overflow system with drilled holes that allow the water to drain into a sump below and then returned to the aquarium via a pump.

 Having a sump allows you lots of space for equipment and it keeps EVERYTHING hidden out of sight.
 They give better access for maintenance and you will be surprised at what you can fit into the aquarium cabinet!

-For more information on setting up an AIO or a Sump-Based system please take a look at my Setup-Guide below.
+For more information on setting up an AIO or a Sump-Based system please take a look Here at my Setup-Guides.
 I have a range of all different tank sizes, recommended equipment and costs to help you decide your next aquarium!

 HOB filters are a great way to give started in saltwater aquariums and providing you size the filter correctly, fit it with a few of the upgrades and keep it maintained you will be on your way to a beautiful reef aquarium!